-In 2021/22, Council made a net operating surplus of \$2.86 million when capital revenues are excluded.
-The net operating result was generated by abnormal circumstances, being an advanced payment of the Federal Assistance Grant which would have otherwise been received in 2022/23 and one off revenue from residential land sales.
-From 2022/23 there are operating budgeted deficits each year.
-To address this over the next three years, there is a proposed SRV of 15% in 2024 and 10% in 2025.
-The assumptions built into both the base and SRV cases of the LTFP have approximately 1% population growth over the next ten years.
-As the base case demonstrates, Council cannot demonstrate financial sustainability over the medium term without the SRV.
+In 2021/22, Council is on track for its budgeted operating deficit of \$1 million when capital revenues are excluded.
+These deficits continue but reduce, over the next three years, including a proposed SRV of 15% in 2024 and 10% in 2025.
+The assumptions built into both the base and SRV cases of the LTFP have minimal population growth over the next ten years.
+As the base case demonstrates,

+Council cannot demonstrate financial sustainability over the medium term without the SRV.
 Any increase in services or assets in response to community expectations would further jeopardise economic sustainability.

-Council is in a weak financial position with relatively high debt and cash reserves of \$5.75 million as of 30 June 2022 at the consolidated fund level and \$4.59 million for the general fund, much of which is restricted for other purposes.
-Without the adjustment of a proposed the SRV cash reserves run out in 2028/29 at the consolidated level.
-The Council cannot allow this to occur and must plan for an alternative through either reducing levels of service or increasing revenue.
-The average condition of most of the Council's assets is satisfactory, but a significant amount of assets need upgrading over time.
+Council is currently in a weak financial position with relatively high debt and projected cash reserves of \$4 million as of 30 June 2022.
+The average condition of most of the Council's assets is satisfactory, but a significant amount of assets need upgrading.